KastnerRG/Read_the_docs/docs/project6.rst

 Requirements
 ###############

-1. **Knobs**: Similar to the DSE example, you should define a set of variables (**knobs**) to change your optimizations for monitoring their effects on your design's performance and hardware utilization.
+1. **Knobs**: You should define a set of variables (**knobs**) to change your optimizations for monitoring their effects on your design's performance and hardware utilization.
 You should use the following knobs:

 	* Block Size